Types of Carpet Fiber

 Nearly as soft as nylon, Polypropylene Fibers often referred to as olefin are similar to wool and frequently used as a substitute to create a synthetic version.
 Not quite as strong as nylon Polypropylene yarn, it’s typically used in loop-style carpeting like the very popular Berber.
 Polypropylene carpeting doesn’t repel dirt and oil as well as others.

 Wool is the softest natural carpet fiber type available.
 This natural, luxurious, long-lasting fiber can be found in many different grades of carpet.
 Lower-grade wools are susceptible to staining, while high-grade wool can be quite costly.
 Some carpets blend wool with synthetic fibers to create a carpet with added benefits.

-Here at Curtis Carpet, Inc. of Santa Barbara, we pride ourselves on our wide selection of floor and window coverings.
+Here at Curtis Carpet, Inc. of Santa Barbara, we pride ourselves on our wide selection of floors.
 But we don’t stop there; our showroom is stocked with a large selection of on-trend brands from the world’s finest manufacturers.